 The Waste Battery Pollution Control Policy of October 2003 stipulates collection of rechargeable batteries (nickel-cadmium batteries, nickel hydrogen batteries, lithium-ion batteries, lead acid batteries) and button cells and makes producers responsible for recycling.
 Retailers of such batteries should provide take back of waste batteries.
 However, a central collection organisation is not deemed necessary as batteries have reached low mercury levels.
-This appears to have changed as the Government is considering a waste policy now also for non-rechargeable batteries.
+In 2014, the Government is considering a waste policy now also for non-rechargeable batteries.
+However, the National Development and Reform Commission's closed loop development plan under China's 13th 5-year plan for economic and social development (2016 to 2020) foresees EPR instruments only on lead-acid but not other batteries.